mitmath/computational-thinking/README.md

 # 18.S191: Introduction to computational thinking for real-world problems

-<p align="center"><a href="https://computationalthinking.mit.edu/Fall20"> <b>Go to course website</b> :balloon:</a></p>
+<p align="center"><a href="https://computational-thinking-demo.netlify.app/spring21/"> <b>Go to (preview) course website</b> :balloon:</a></p>

-Welcome to the fall 2020 **18.S191** course!
+Welcome to **MIT 18.S191 aka 6.S083 aka 22.S092**, **Spring 2021** edition!

-This is an introductory course on Computational Thinking.
+\blurb{This is an introductory course on Computational Thinking.
 We use the [Julia programming language](http://www.julialang.org) to approach real-world problems in varied areas applying data analysis and computational and mathematical modeling.
-In this class you will learn computer science, software, algorithms, applications, and mathematics as an integrated whole.
+In this class you will learn computer science, software, algorithms, applications, and mathematics as an integrated whole.}

 Topics include:

 - Image analysis
 - Particle dynamics and ray tracing
-- Epidemic propagation
+- Network theory
 - Climate modeling